Exceptional Circumstances Form

 - Absence from an unseen examination or other scheduled in-person assessed test

 Please note, you must have consulted your GP Practice during, or immediately after, the illness/incident in question.
 Claims should only relate to unforeseen short-term illness or accident causing actual incapacity, not minor coughs, colds and everyday stresses.
 You should not make repeated claims for chronic/ongoing conditions affecting your academic progress.
-Instead, you should contact the Student Support Unit (SSU).
-If you are already registered with the SSU and wish to submit a claim relating to an unforeseen/unexpected flare-up of your condition that meets the criteria above, you may use this form.
+Instead, you should contact Disability Advice.
+If you are already registered with Disability Advice and wish to submit a claim relating to an unforeseen/unexpected flare-up of your condition that meets the criteria above, you may use this form.

 These forms can take up to 3 days to complete; however, we aim to complete these as soon as possible.